Patient education: Mitral regurgitation (Beyond the Basics)

 Depending upon your occupation, you will probably be able to return to work within two months after discharge from the hospital.
 Some people are able to return to work after one month, while others may require up to three months to feel well enough to return.

 You will generally see your surgeon approximately one week after surgery and your cardiologist one to two weeks later.
-A postoperative echocardiogram (and sometimes an EKG) is usually performed at that time.
+A postoperative echocardiogram (and sometimes an electrocardiogram) is usually performed at that time.

-Treatment with medications — One or more medications may be recommended for some people with mitral regurgitation to relieve the signs and symptoms of heart failure, reduce the workload of the heart, or prevent complications such as blood clots or infections.
+Treatment with medications — One or more medications may be recommended for some people with MR to relieve the signs and symptoms of heart failure, reduce the workload of the heart, or prevent complications such as blood clots or infections.
 Treatment of heart failure is discussed in detail in a separate topic review.
-(See "Patient information: Heart failure (Beyond the Basics)".)
+(See "Patient education: Heart failure (Beyond the Basics)".)

 Anticoagulants — Anticoagulants such as warfarin are used to prevent blood clots.
-Lifelong treatment with warfarin (Coumadin®) is recommended for certain people with chronic mitral regurgitation, including those with atrial fibrillation or a mechanical heart valve.
-(See "Patient information: Warfarin (Coumadin) (Beyond the Basics)".)
+Lifelong treatment with warfarin (Coumadin) is recommended for certain people with chronic MR, including those with AF or a mechanical heart valve.
+(See "Patient education: Warfarin (Coumadin) (Beyond the Basics)".)

 Preventive antibiotic treatments — Infective endocarditis is a bacterial infection that causes the heart valves to become inflamed.
-The guidelines for preventing infective endocarditis with antibiotics have been updated .
-As a result, most people with MR who have not undergone heart valve surgery do NOT require preventive antibiotic treatment before dental and surgical procedures.
+Most people with MR who have not undergone heart valve surgery do not require preventive antibiotic treatment before dental and surgical procedures [2,3,5].

 WHERE TO GET MORE INFORMATION